interstellar/starlight/starlight/doc/Protocol.md

 ### NewGuestBalance

-`NewGuestBalance` is defined as the Guest's balance after the payment.
+`NewGuestBalance` is defined as the Guest’s balance after the payment.

 If `Sender` is the party whose `Role` in the channel is `Guest`, `NewGuestBalance` is defined as `GuestBalance - PaymentAmount`,